CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/tarokka.md

-# Deck of Many Tarokas
+# Deck of Many Tarokkas

 ## Regras